 We collaborate with educational institutions across different levels of education, and practice regional, national and cross-border cooperation with businesses and communities.
-Our international partners include Stanford University (California, USA), Finlandia University (Michigan, USA), Mercer University (Atlanta, USA) and Catholic University of Milan (Milan, Italy).
+Our international partners include, for example, Stanford University (California, USA), Mercer University (Atlanta, USA), Catholic University of Milan (Italy), and Umeå University (Sweden).

 Major subject: Media Education